haskell/core-libraries-committee/guides/export-foldl-prime-prelude.md

 # When

-The change is likely to happen in GHC 9.8 / `base-4.19`.
+The change might happen in GHC 9.8 / `base-4.19`, but more likely to be delayed until GHC 9.10 / `base-4.20`.

 # How